Scripts.DatabankLib.analyze_nmrpca module

 Class Topology is a class needed to extract lipid specific data and also to merge lipids from Amber trajectories, where lipid is often represented as 3 residue types.
 It has the following methods:

-Currently defunct
+Currently defunct.

 - is_merge_needed()[source]

 Checker for merge.
 Currently it checks if the RESIDUE key is in the mapping file.
-NOTE: This has to be changed if the content of mapping file changes

 - get_lipid_resnames()[source]